Knema kostermansiana

 Knema kostermansiana is a species of plant in the family Myristicaceae.
-It is a tree endemic to Borneo.
+It is a tree endemic to Sabah on Borneo.
 These trees typically vary from about six to 20 meters in height.
 The leaves are membranous (thin and transparent), chartaceous (paper-like), and elliptic.
 Possessing short fruit that are typically solitary or grouped with only one or two others, the tree possesses raised nerves.